armunro/jetstream/README.md

 The sample above ([index.htm](index.htm)) is just one interpretation of a multifunction Task/Event/Communication management and notification system.

 ## How it works (More to come...)
 Most software languages and tools tend to think of information in terms of Classes, Types or Tables.
-Jetstream uses Info `Kinds` to label and prototype, but not define modeled information.
+Jetstream uses Info `Kinds` to label and prototype, but not define patterns of information.

 ## Jetstream Process
 The acronym `MITER` is useful for remembering process for handling IDR: